matchms.similarity.CosineHungarian module

 Bases:

-The cosine score aims at quantifying the similarity between two mass spectra.
-The score is calculated by finding best possible matches between peaks of two spectra.
-Two peaks are considered a potential match if their m/z ratios lie within the given ‘tolerance’.
-The underlying peak assignment problem is here solved using the Hungarian algorithm.
-This can perform notably slower than the ‘greedy’ implementation in
+The cosine score quantifies the similarity between two mass spectra by finding the optimal one-to-one matching between their peaks.
+Two peaks are considered a potential match if their m/z ratios lie within the given tolerance.

 tolerance – Peaks will be considered a match when <= tolerance apart.
 Default is 0.1.